 I'm Dr Jasmine Westendorf, a Senior Lecturer in International Relations at La Trobe University.

-My research focuses on civil wars and peace processes, in particular, how the international community supports societies as they move from war towards peace, and why these processes often fail to establish stable peace.
-I am particularly interested in the negotiation of power during these processes, the role of non-state actors and women, and how the assumptions and behaviours of international interveners affects their capacity and credibility in the countries in which they work.
+I am an Associate Professor of International Relations and Australian Research Council DECRA Fellow at La Trobe University.
+My research focuses on peace and humanitarian processes, in particular, how the international community supports societies as they respond to conflict and crisis.
+I'm particularly interested in the negotiation of power during these processes, the role of non-state actors and women, and how the assumptions and behaviours of international interveners affects their capacity and credibility in the countries in which they work.
+My current major project, funded by the Australian Research Council, investigates the nature, scale and impacts of sexual exploitation and abuse in humanitarian operations.

 My first book, Why Peace Processes Fail: Negotiating Insecurity After Civil War was published in 2015 by Lynne Rienner Publishers.
 My second book, Violating Peace: Sex, Aid and Peacekeeping was published in 2020 by Cornell University Press, just as the Covid-19 pandemic took the world by storm.
 I've also published my research in leading journals, including International Affairs, the Australian Journal of International Affairs and the Journal of Intervention and Statebuilding.

 I've conducted policy and research work with a range of NGOs including the Humanitarian Advisory Group, International Women's Development Agency, World Vision, ActionAid and others.
 I've advised Australian and US government agencies on issues of peace processes and sexual exploitation and abuse in peacekeeping.
 I'm is a Board member of Oxfam Australia.
 I'm also a regular contributor to international and local print and broadcast media.

 I have conducted field research in Timor-Leste, Bosnia-Herzegovina, Nepal, Cambodia, Cyprus, Palestine, and at UN Headquarters in New York and with the humanitarian sector in Geneva.